nipunap/vscode-kafka-client/README.md

 ### From Marketplace
 Search for "Kafka Client" in VSCode Extensions

+### From Open VSX Registry
+Search for "Kafka Client" in [Open VSX Registry](https://open-vsx.org) or install directly in VSCodium, Gitpod, or other Open VSX compatible editors.

 ### From VSIX
 1. Download `.vsix` from [releases](https://github.com/nipunap/vscode-kafka-client/releases)
 2. VSCode: `Extensions` → `⋯` → `Install from VSIX...`